bradleeharr/LearnPowerShell/README.md

  * lab-1.ps1
     *   Lab 1: Create a text file that contains the names of the files and folders # in C:\Windows
 ### Chapter 2\:
+ * vscode-ps.ps1
+    * $PSVersionTable
+### Chapter 3\: Using the Help System
+ * lab-3.ps1
+    *  Powershell "Help" <br> Powershell comes with built-in help utilities.
+Commands like Help *Event* or Help *Object*      are useful for searching and learning new commands     and functionalities that PowerShell offers. <br> Running Help on a specific command, like Help Write-Host     provides a synopsis, useage examples, and syntax for calling that command.
+### Chapter 4\:
 ### Personal Scripts
 * createREADME.ps1
 * elevate-to-admin.ps1